 Outdoor Activities in Greenville, South Carolina

-The Swamp Rabbit Trail meanders for 22-miles along the Reedy River.
-Hunting Island State Park is known for its flat trails running alongside salt marshes and tidal basins.
-For a more strenuous workout, tackle the rugged forest trails of Paris Mountain State Park.
+Discover the scenic Swamp Rabbit Trail, a 22-mile route meandering alongside the Reedy River.
+Hunting Island State Park offers flat trails with picturesque salt marshes and tidal basins.
+For a more challenging workout, explore Paris Mountain State Park’s rugged forest trails.

 Greenville’s Culture and History